-At both N4 and N5 levels, pupils must pass all of the unit assessments to achieve an overall course award.
+At N5 level, pupils must pass all of the unit assessments to achieve an overall course award.
 These assessments take place during class time throughout the year.

 The National 5 portfolio of writing is taken together with the end of course exam to determine a final grade.